Eyelid and Brow Lift

 The eyelids and brows are one aesthetic unit and must be treated as a whole.
 The objectives of treatment are to reverse the signs of aging, to harmonize the relationship of the eyelids and brows and to improve the appearance as a whole and in relationship to the rest of the face.

 Before and After

-After: appearance after excess skin and fat were removed from the upper and lower eyelids.
+After: Appearance after excess skin and fat was removed from the upper and lower eyelids.

 After: Appearance after removal of excess skin and fat.
 The patient did not want to have the brows lifted.
 Notice that the brows are too low, and there is asymmetry in the upper eyelids.
 This would have been corrected by a brow lift.